tseguin715/Amazon-product-recommender/README.md

 Additional necessary files (asins.csv) are provided in this directory.

 Model evaluation
+A script for model evaluation is given in src/modelling.py

-Models (all at default settings)
+Models (all at default settings):
 SVD and NMF (from the Surprise scikit) with user ratings;
 XGBoost with user ratings and TFIDF-transformed 'bags of words' with description, features, brand, and category text;
 Cosine similarity on the TFIDF transformations